rust-lang/reference/src/expressions.md

 ## Method-call expressions

 A _method call_ consists of an expression followed by a single dot, an [identifier](identifiers.html), and a parenthesized expression-list.
 Method calls are resolved to methods on specific traits, either statically dispatching to a method if the exact `self`-type of the left-hand-side is known, or dynamically dispatching if the left-hand-side expression is an indirect [trait object](types.html#trait-objects).
+If the method was defined to take `&self` or `&mut self` then a borrow automatically be taken.

+When resolving method calls on an expression of type `A`, Rust will use the following order:
+1. Methods defined on `A`, with a `self`, `&self` or `&mut self` receiver.
+1. Methods defined by traits, with receiver of type `A`.
+1. Methods defined by traits, with receiver of type `&A`.
+1. Methods defined by traits, with receiver of type `&mut A`.
+1. If it's possible, Rust will then repeat steps 1-5 with `<A as std::ops::Deref>::Target`, and insert a dereference operator.

+Note, in steps 2-4 the trait doesn't have to be implemented by `A`, for example in step 3 the trait could be implemented for `&A` and with the method taking `self`.
+If a step is reached where there is more than one possible method, then it is a compiler error.
+To resolve this use THIS ISN'T IN THE REFERENCE!!!!!!!!

 ```rust
 let pi: Result<f32, _> = "3.14".parse();